Contrarian Corpus

 Primary demands

-• Hold current CEO Bob McDonald accountable for sustained peer underperformance
+• Hold CEO Bob McDonald accountable for sustained peer underperformance

-• Replace CEO with internal or external candidate if turnaround does not materialize in next 2-3 quarters
+• Replace the CEO with an internal or external candidate if a sustainable turnaround does not materialize in the next 2-3 quarters

 • Continue aggressive share repurchases